hashicorp/vault/website/source/docs/auth/kerberos.html.md

 - `keytab_path` is the path to the `keytab` in which the entry lives for the entity authenticating to Vault.
 - `username` is the username for the entry _within_ the `keytab` to use for logging into Kerberos.
+This username must match a service account in LDAP.
 - `service` is the service principal name to use in obtaining a service ticket for gaining a SPNEGO token.
+This service must exist in LDAP.
 - `realm` is the name of the Kerberos realm.
+This realm must match the UPNDomain configured on the LDAP connection.
+This check is case-sensitive.

 ## Troubleshooting